tinybeachthor/tinybeachthor.github.io/posts/future-music.md

-It would be easy to extrapolate these observations, go all doomsday, and deduce that soon we are gonna have music so advanced you will need cybernetic augments to able to enjoy it.
+It would be easy to extrapolate these observations, go all doomsday, and deduce that soon we are gonna have music so advanced you will need cybernetic augments to enjoy it.
 Such music will certainly exist, I would not be surprised if it already does.

-The vast majority of music evolve so dramatically.
+The vast majority of music won't evolve so dramatically.
 We will see more music being produced.
 More genres, more variations, more combinations.
 Music slowly approaching everyone's idea of perfection.
-Bespoke music, made to listen - on demand.
+Bespoke music, on demand.

 Whatever happens, music is an art form.
 And it will most likely always exist in the current form.
 After all, more orchestral pieces are being